 Please adhere to the school's whistleblowing policy.
-Revised in November 2021.
+Revised in November 2021 (if using CAPH model policy).

-Whistleblowing Contact: Sam Jones Whistleblowing Director: Robert Webber
+Whistleblowing Director: Robert Webber and Rob Adams

-In the event that you do not feel able to follow the schools whistle blowing policy but remain concerned you must discuss your concerns with an appropriate independent body.
+In the event that you do not feel able to follow the school's whistle blowing policy but remain concerned you must discuss your concerns with an appropriate independent body.
 In this situation you could contact: